mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ### Best case scenario

-If we can find a scenario where we obtain better performance numbers then the numbers previously obtained during (1ip, baby hero, hero test ...) this will be added as a new data point to the results.
+If we can find a scenario where we obtain better performance numbers then the numbers previously obtained during (1ip, baby hero, hero test, etc) will be added as a new data point to the results.

 ### Worst case scenario

-If we can find a scenario where we obtain lower performance numbers then the numbers previously obtained during (1ip, baby hero, hero test ...) this will be added as a new data point to the results.
+If we can find a scenario where we obtain lower performance numbers then the numbers previously obtained during (1ip, baby hero, hero test, etc) will be added as a new data point to the results.

 ## Metrics